kata198/shmfile/README.md

 	 *          For each column, the number is derived by starting with 0
 	 *            and following these rules:
 	 *
-	 *           - Add 4 to allow guest mapping and read for represented set
+	 *           - Add 4 to allow FSHM_GUEST mapping and read for represented set
 	 *           - Add 2 to allow writing to the mapping
 	 *           - Add 1 to allow execution
 	 *